Morals and Ethics - False Milestones in Negotiation

 Can we be ethical or moral against our interests?
 Not really.
 One might argue that charity, religion and other social activities are based on ethics and morality and sometimes we act contrary to our interests.
 Well, do we?
 It's just that in those cases our interests are not necessary linked with material outcomes but with relationships here on earth and our relationship with God.
 Still, they are our interests.

 So, if in most cases we seek out our best interests, then how can we succeed in our goals and still be ethical?
 The answer is in attitude.
-It doesn't matter what we do, but it does matter how we do it.
-And how we do it, it depends on our behaviour.
+It doesn’t matter what we do, but it does matter how we do it.
+And how we do it, it depends on our behavior.

 Professor Gavin Kennedy in his red and blue theory finds four different types of human behaviours, each of them with positive and negative attributes: